grisuno/LazyOwn/README.md

     - Sets the payload options including the LHOST, USERNAME, and PASSWORD.
     - Starts the exploit with the `-j -z` options.

+## single_combo
+Generates single character combinations with the target name.

+:param name: Target name to use in the combinations.
+:param characters: List of characters to combine with the target name.
+:param file: File object to write the combinations to.
+:param total: Running total of passwords generated.
+:param flag: If True, generate combinations with the target name at both the beginning and the end of the string.

+:returns: Updated total of passwords generated.

+## double_combo
+Generates double character combinations with the target name.

+:param name: Target name to use in the combinations.
+:param characters: List of characters to combine with the target name.
+:param file: File object to write the combinations to.
+:param total: Running total of passwords generated.
+:param flag: If True, generate combinations with the target name at both the beginning and the end of the string.

+:returns: Updated total of passwords generated.

+## triple_combo
+Generates triple character combinations with the target name.

+:param name: Target name to use in the combinations.
+:param characters: List of characters to combine with the target name.
+:param file: File object to write the combinations to.
+:param total: Running total of passwords generated.
+:param flag: If True, generate combinations with the target name at both the beginning and the end of the string.

+:returns: Updated total of passwords generated.

+## fourth_combo
+Generates fourth character combinations with the target name.

+:param name: Target name to use in the combinations.
+:param characters: List of characters to combine with the target name.
+:param file: File object to write the combinations to.
+:param total: Running total of passwords generated.
+:param flag: If True, generate combinations with the target name at both the beginning and the end of the string.

+:returns: Updated total of passwords generated.

+## fifth_combo
+Generates fifth character combinations with the target name.

+:param name: Target name to use in the combinations.
+:param characters: List of characters to combine with the target name.
+:param file: File object to write the combinations to.
+:param total: Running total of passwords generated.
+:param flag: If True, generate combinations with the target name at both the beginning and the end of the string.

+:returns: Updated total of passwords generated.

+## sixth_combo
+Generates sixth character combinations with the target name, adding uppercase characters.

+:param name: Target name to use in the combinations.
+:param characters: List of characters to combine with the target name.
+:param file: File object to write the combinations to.
+:param total: Running total of passwords generated.
+:param flag: If True, generate combinations with the target name at both the beginning and the end of the string.

+:returns: Updated total of passwords generated.

+## intercalate_combo
+Generates combinations of the target name and character list, intercalating uppercase and lowercase characters.

+This function generates combinations where each character in the string alternates between uppercase and lowercase.
+It also allows for the addition of the target name at the beginning or the end of the string.

+:param name: Target name to use in the combinations.
+:param characters: List of characters to intercalate with the target name.
+:param file: File object to write the combinations to.
+:param total: Running total of passwords generated.
+:param flag: If True, generate combinations with the target name at both the beginning and the end of the string.

+:returns: Updated total of passwords generated.

+## expand_regex
+Expands a regular expression into a list of characters.

+:param regex: Regular expression string to expand.
+:returns: List of characters matching the regular expression.

 ## double_base64_encode
 Perform double Base64 encoding on the given command.